How to Tile a Bathroom

 How do I choose my tiles when I want to tile a bathroom?

 Choosing the right tiles is the most important part of the bathroom installation process.
-If your room is on the smaller side, it’s important to choose smaller tiles, to make sure your room does not end up looking smaller.
+If your room is on the smaller side, you could choose smaller tiles to make sure your room doesn’t end up looking smaller.

-Browse the range of tiles we stock at Boro Bathrooms.
-Our collection comes in a wide range of sizes and materials, so we have something to suit every room size and style.
+Browse the range of tiles we stock at Boro Bathrooms by popping into one of our bathroom showrooms.
+You’ll find us in both Rochdale and Bury.
+Our collection comes in a wide range of sizes and materials, so we have something to suit every room size and style, including extra large tiles for a more dramatic look.

 Where should I start?

 After you’ve prepared the room, it’s time to install a backer board.
-You can purchase a backer board at most good DIY stores, including Boro Bathrooms.
+You can purchase a backer board at most good DIY stores, or use the ‘supply-only’ service we offer at Boro Bathrooms.

 How do I start tiling?